 To initiate the process, you will need to request in writing a special education evaluation.
-The letter should include the teacher, the principal and the special education director of the school.
+The letter should include the teacher, the principal, and the special education director of the school.
 Let them know you believe your child has a disability and might need special education support.
 Ask the school to evaluate your child as soon as possible.
 You can view a sample template letter in the appendix of this section to request an evaluation.
 The school may also approach you about the need for a special education evaluation.
-Additional letter template samples can be found at the TSC Alliance website under School Issues.